 Allura Fiber Cement

 Fiber cement siding is sometimes called architectural siding.
-Allura fiber cement siding is sustainable, efficient and LEED certified.
+Allura fiber cement siding is sustainable, efficient, and LEED-certified.
 But it looks like real wood siding even though it’s a composite material.
 I mean that it is incredibly strong and durable.
 Yet it also looks as attractive as real wood siding.
 There are many different colors and stains available.
-In so that homeowners can personalize the look of their homes.
+So that homeowners can personalize the look of their homes.
 Fiber cement siding is also affordable.
 Especially when homeowners consider the low maintenance of this kind of siding.
 Another great material option is calcium carbonate grounded which is both durable and sustainable.

 A house wrap is a fantastic product for homes that will give homeowners a big return on their investment.
-House wrap is a modern synthetic version of asphalt covered paper.
+House wrap is a modern synthetic version of the asphalt-covered paper.
 One that is used as a moisture barrier and as insulation in homes.
-House wrap protects the interior of the home from wind, rain, snow and the elements.
+House wrap protects the interior of the home from wind, rain, snow, and the elements.
 The house wrap allows moisture vapor to pass through the barrier.
 That’s so it leaves the house but doesn’t let any moisture in.
-Consequently, this let’s homeowners to not end up with mold or bacteria.
+Consequently, this lets homeowners not end up with mold or bacteria.
 You know, growing inside their walls.

 Thermally Efficient Fireplaces